 That first year, while telling people what I was doing and asking them to donate, I heard touching stories of a generation of loved ones lost to a deadly and scary disease.
 I found out some friends of mine are HIV-positive and directly rely on the services provided from funds that I helped raise.
 Now, it was personal, and I dedicated myself to fighting HIV/AIDS.

-In the last twelve years, I have done the AIDS Ride ten times - 2020 will be NUMBER ELEVEN for me.
+In the last thirteen years, I have done the AIDS Ride eleven times - 2021 will be NUMBER TWELVE for me.
 The cause, and the people, and the experience, are all so important to me, that I can't just sit on the sidelines and hope that someone else will do something.
 I CAN, SO I WILL!
 Thank You for being a part of this with me.